benphillips1997/fiber-scheduler/README.md

 }
 ```

 In the yield function in the scheduler class we have two contexts, one to call get_context with so we can return here later, and another to save the original context that the fiber was created with so we can change it back when it returns here.
-There is also a yielded variable that is used to check wether in not it has already been yielded before.
+There is also a variable called 'yielded' that is used to check wether in not it has already been yielded before.
 This is important as otherwise we will end up with the fiber infinitely looping.
-When this runs the fiber will be pushed to the back of the queue to allow other fibers to run, then will return here and complete when it reaches the front of the queue.
+When this runs, the fiber will be pushed to the back of the queue to allow other fibers to run, then will return here and complete when it reaches the front of the queue.

 ```c++
 bool yielded = false;